BondBloxx Bloomberg Six Month Target Duration US Treasury ETF (NYSEARCA:XHLF) Announces Dividend Increase – $0.22 Per Share

 BondBloxx Bloomberg Six Month Target Duration US Treasury ETF (NYSEARCA:XHLF – Get Free Report) announced a dividend on Friday, February 23rd, NASDAQ reports.
-Shareholders of record on Tuesday, April 2nd will be given a dividend of 0.218 per share on Friday, April 5th.
-The ex-dividend date of this dividend is Monday, April 1st.
+Shareholders of record on Tuesday, April 2nd will be paid a dividend of 0.218 per share on Friday, April 5th.
+The ex-dividend date is Monday, April 1st.
 This is a positive change from BondBloxx Bloomberg Six Month Target Duration US Treasury ETF’s previous dividend of $0.15.

-Institutional Trading of BondBloxx Bloomberg Six Month Target Duration US Treasury ETF
+Institutional Investors Weigh In On BondBloxx Bloomberg Six Month Target Duration US Treasury ETF

-A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
-Salem Investment Counselors Inc. acquired a new stake in shares of BondBloxx Bloomberg Six Month Target Duration US Treasury ETF in the fourth quarter valued at about $75,000.
-Envestnet Asset Management Inc. acquired a new stake in shares of BondBloxx Bloomberg Six Month Target Duration US Treasury ETF in the third quarter valued at about $317,000.
-OLD Mission Capital LLC acquired a new stake in shares of BondBloxx Bloomberg Six Month Target Duration US Treasury ETF in the fourth quarter valued at about $538,000.
-Royal Bank of Canada increased its position in shares of BondBloxx Bloomberg Six Month Target Duration US Treasury ETF by 506.7% in the fourth quarter.
-Royal Bank of Canada now owns 23,679 shares of the company’s stock valued at $1,189,000 after acquiring an additional 19,776 shares during the last quarter.
-Finally, B. Riley Wealth Advisors Inc. acquired a new stake in shares of BondBloxx Bloomberg Six Month Target Duration US Treasury ETF in the first quarter valued at about $1,222,000.
+A number of institutional investors have recently modified their holdings of XHLF.
+Jane Street Group LLC boosted its position in shares of BondBloxx Bloomberg Six Month Target Duration US Treasury ETF by 1,207.1% during the fourth quarter.
+Jane Street Group LLC now owns 83,548 shares of the company’s stock valued at $4,182,000 after buying an additional 77,156 shares during the last quarter.
+Boothbay Fund Management LLC bought a new position in BondBloxx Bloomberg Six Month Target Duration US Treasury ETF in the first quarter valued at about $1,736,000.
+Envestnet Asset Management Inc. lifted its holdings in BondBloxx Bloomberg Six Month Target Duration US Treasury ETF by 356.5% in the fourth quarter.
+Envestnet Asset Management Inc. now owns 28,775 shares of the company’s stock valued at $1,445,000 after acquiring an additional 22,472 shares during the period.
+B. Riley Wealth Advisors Inc. bought a new position in BondBloxx Bloomberg Six Month Target Duration US Treasury ETF in the first quarter valued at about $1,222,000.
+Finally, Royal Bank of Canada lifted its holdings in BondBloxx Bloomberg Six Month Target Duration US Treasury ETF by 506.7% in the fourth quarter.
+Royal Bank of Canada now owns 23,679 shares of the company’s stock valued at $1,189,000 after acquiring an additional 19,776 shares during the period.

 The Bondbloxx Bloomberg Six Month Target Duration US Treasury ETF (XHLF) is an exchange-traded fund that mostly invests in investment grade fixed income.
 The fund is passively managed to invest in a portfolio of US Treasury securities with a target duration of six months.
 XHLF was launched on Sep 13, 2022 and is managed by BondBloxx.